peteroupc/peteroupc.github.io/bernoulli.md

 1. Generate a uniform(0, 1) random number _u_.
 2. Create a secondary coin _&mu;_ that does the following: "[**Sample from the number _u_**](#Algorithms) twice, and flip the input coin twice.
 If all of these calls and flips return 1, return 0.
 Otherwise, return 1."
 3. Call the **algorithm for _&mu;_<sup>1/2</sup>** using the secondary coin _&mu;_.
 If it returns 0, return 0.
-4. With probability 1/2, flip the input coin and return the result.
+4. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
 5. [**Sample from the number _u_**](#Algorithms) once, and flip the input coin once.
 If both the call and flip return 1, return 0.
 Otherwise, go to step 4.

 <a id=arcsin___lambda___2></a>